-The access to the LNG Terminal at Sines depends on the entering into of an agreement for the use of the infrastructure, as well as on the payment of the relevant tariff approved by ERSE.
-The general terms and conditions of said contract are also approved by ERSE.
+The access to the LNG Terminal at Sines depends on entering into an agreement for the use of the infrastructure, as well as on the payment of the relevant tariff approved by ERSE.
+The general terms and conditions of said contract were approved by ERSE through regulation 24145/2007 of 22 October.